regionmask/regionmask/docs/defined_landmask.rst

 The outline of the landmask is obtained from
 `Natural Earth <http://www.naturalearthdata.com/>`_.
-They are automatically downloaded, cached and opened with geopandas.
+It is automatically downloaded, cached and opened with geopandas.
 The following landmasks are currently available:

 * Land 1:110m